-The NBA is in the midst of golden age of point guards, and
+NBA in the midst of a golden age of point guards

 The list of point guards competing in this year’s Playoffs reads like an All-Star team: Tony Parker, Damien Lillard, Chris Paul, Steph Curry, Russell Westbrook, Mike Conley, Jeff Teague, John Wall, Deron Williams, Kyle Lowry, Kemba Walker, and of course a (seemingly-always) injured Derrick Rose are all playoff participants.